Grevillea sessilis

 Grevillea sessilis is a species of flowering plant in the family Proteaceae and is endemic to north-eastern Queensland.
 It is a shrub or small tree with divided leaves and cylindrical clusters of white flowers with a creamy-white or greenish yellow style.

 Description

-Grevillea sessilis is shrub or small tree that typically grows to a height of 2–6 m.
+Grevillea sessilis is a shrub or small tree that typically grows to a height of 2–6 m.
 Its leaves are 50–160 mm long and pinnatipartite with 5 to 18 narrowly egg-shaped or oblong lobes 25–80 mm long and 4–12 mm wide.
 The flowers are arranged in cylindrical clusters along a rachis 50–180 mm long, the pistil 17.5–31 mm long.
 The flowers are white with a creamy-white or yellowish green style with a green tip.
 Flowering occurs from April to December and the fruit is a hairy follicle 12.5–15 mm long.

 Taxonomy

 Grevillea sessilis was first formally described in 1926 by Cyril Tenison White and William Douglas Francis from specimens collected by Jess Young near Torrens Creek.